Threshold-Consistent Margin Loss for Open-World Deep Metric Learning

-To disambiguate the distance thresholds across different classes, we propose the CAM regularization, which explicitly penalizes hard positive sample pairs (whose cosine similarity is less than a certain positive margin) and hard negative sample pairs (whose cosine similarity is greater than a certain negative margin).
-Let $S^+$ and $S^-$ be the sets of cosine similarity scores for positive pairs and negative pairs in a mini-batch, and $|S^{m^+}|$ and $|S^{m^-}|$ be the number of positive and negative pairs selected given $m^{+}$ and $m^{-}$, respectively.
-The CAM regularizer can then be written as:
+To tackle the threshold inconsistency problem, we introduce the Threshold-Consistent Margin (TCM) loss.
+TCM specifically penalizes hard positive and hard negative sample pairs near the decision boundaries outlined by a pair of cosine margins.
+This strategy is in line with several studies~\citep{dong2017class,xuan2020hard,robinson2020contrastive} that emphasize hard mining for extracting more informative samples.
+Let $S^+$ and $S^-$ be the sets of cosine similarity scores for positive and negative pairs in a mini-batch, respectively, the TCM loss is formulated as follows: